Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Access Types
 """"""""""""

 In order to track the value of usage for licensed content, librarians want to know how much Open Access or other freely available content was used and how much content was behind a paywall.
-To accommodate this R5 has introduced an Access_Type attribute with values of Controlled, OA_Gold, OA_Delayed, and Other_Free_To_Read.
+To accommodate this R5 introduced an Access_Type attribute.
 The table below lists the Access_Types and the Host_Types and reports they apply to.
-Note that Access_Type relates to access on the platform where the usage occurs: if access to a Gold Open Access article is restricted on a platform (for example because the article is included in an aggregated full-text database available to subscribers only) the Access_Type is Controlled.
+Note that Access_Type relates to access on the platform where the usage occurs: if access to an Open Access article is restricted on a platform (for example because the article is included in an aggregated full-text database available to subscribers only) the Access_Type is Controlled.

 Note that the values for Access_Type changed in R5.1 to reflect community needs around reporting and to address common misunderstandings.

-* Open was previously known as OA_Gold.
-* Free_To_Read was previously known as Other_Free_To_Read and was restricted for use by Repositories.
-It is now available for all Host_Types to use.

 Table 3.u (below): List of Access_Type Values